gurugio/remu8086/README.md

 Rust web-server started at 127.0.0.1:8080
 ```

-2. Open "index.html" file with your browser.
+2. Open "index.html" file including an example code with your browser.

 ![](/open.png)